 Munnar Tea Estates

 Munnar tea estates look like green carpets spread over the hills, and the women plucking tea leaves look very romantic.
 In that place, the only thing you find missing is the accompanying music.
 The tea museum is good.
-There is a demonstration of the tea production and grading process, along with a small history of tea growing in Kannan Devan hills.
+There is a demonstration of the tea production and grading process, along with a small history of tea growing in the Kannan Devan hills.
 But I found the ticket too costly for a place where you can not spend more than 30 mins or so.
-Apart from that, there are a few dams in that area.
+Apart from that, there are a few Dams in that area.
 What is interesting is that the Kerala electricity board has developed areas around their dams.
-And after every few km’s you have boating sites and resorts developed.
+And after every few km, you have boating sites and resorts developed.

 In Fort Kochi, you can see a Marine Museum, another museum, and a synagogue.
 You can visit a small beach and see Chinese fishing nets.
 In Jews Town, you can see a lot of good antique items.
 Some things that your parent’s generation would have thrown away because they thought it to be unfashionable.
 And now you go back to buy the same at ten thousand times the cost that your grandparents might have paid for it.
-Again the whole street is pitched for overseas traveler.
+Again the whole street is pitched for the overseas traveler.
 Even the spices that you get for x in the next street are sold at 3x on this street.

 We took a village trip which was a day long.
-And included a small cruise and lunch on a houseboat in backwaters.
-A visit to a typical village house in Kerala with a spice garden and almost every spice and herb in their backyard.
-A lime factory where lime is produced from sea shells.
-Punting along the canals, plucking of fresh coconuts and visiting a coir making unit.
+And included a small cruise and lunch on a houseboat in the backwaters.
+A visit to a typical village house in the state with a spice garden and almost every spice and herb in their backyard.
+A lime factory where lime is produced from seashells.
+Punting along the canals, plucking fresh coconuts, and visiting a coir-making unit.
 It was an extremely well-packaged trip, with fairly well-trained guys handling the trip.

-The things that I missed out on this trip were a local dance performance, a walk in the tea gardens and spending some quiet time on a beach (not sure if there is a good and quite beach around Kochi).
+The things that I missed out on this trip were a local dance performance, a walk in the tea gardens, and spending some quiet time on a beach (not sure if there is a good and quiet beach around Kochi).
 And of course, could not manage time to go and take the famous Kairali massage.
 Could have done some good photography if I had a better camera…